 - Trips and visiting experts who will enhance the learning experience.

 Through high quality teaching and well thought out planning, our Geography Curriculum will encourage a deeper understanding of the world in which our children live and how they can have an impact on the wider world.
 We want the children to have thoroughly enjoyed learning about geography, therefore encourage them to undertake new life experiences now and in the future and have knowledge about the area in which they currently live.
-In addition, we measure the impact of our curriculum through the use of topic assessment sheets which are given to the coordinator after completion of each topic along with a piece of work from a variety of children as evidence.
-Planning is also reviewed and adapted by each year group after each topic, marked on the planning in red and given to the subject coordinator leader.
+In addition, we measure the impact of our curriculum through the use of topic assessment sheets which are given to the coordinator after completion of each topic along with a piece of work from a LA, MA and HA child as evidence.
+Planning is also reviewed and adapted by each year group after each topic, marked on the planning in red and given to the subject coordinator.

 |Autumn||Around the School and understanding maps – Bird’s Eye View;|